Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal5.md

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*

+The National Science Foundation-funded Cen- terfor Innovative Learning Technologies
+(CILT) is designed to be a national resourcefor stimulating research and development of tech- nology-enabled solutions to critical problems in K-14 science, math, engineering and tech-
+Sherry HSI
+Sean Brophy
+Nancy Songer
+Federal research and development projects
+(R&D) have for several decades contributed sub- stantially to our understanding of how to use information technologies to improve learning.
+New knowledge provided by cognitive, social, and learning scientists, computer scientists, and nology learning.
+The Center, launched at the end $1997, is organized around four themes identg5ed as areas where research is likely to result in major gains in teaching and learning, and sponsors research across disciplines and institutions in its four themeareas.
+CILT brings together experts in thefields fcogni- tive science, educational technologies, com- puter science, subject matter learning, and engineering.
+It engages business through an
+Industry Alliance Program and is also train- ing postdoctoral students.
+CILT'sfounding organizations are SR1 International's Center for Technology in Learning, University of Cali- fornia at Berkeley (School $Education and
+Department of Computer Science), Vanderbil t University's Learning Technology Center, and the Concord Consortium.

 ## Initial Analysis of the Proposal
 *Use some simple analysis tools to help you think through whether the proposal is a good idea*